facebookarchive/caffe2/_docs/getting-started/ubuntu.md

 We build Linux packages without CUDA support, with CUDA 9.0 support, and with CUDA 8.0 support, for both Python 2.7 and Python 3.6.
 These packages are built on Ubuntu 16.04, but they will probably work on Ubuntu14.04 as well (if they do not, please tell us by creating an issue on our [Github page](https://github.com/caffe2/caffe2/issues)).
 To install Caffe2 with Anaconda, simply activate your desired conda environment and then run one of the following commands:

+> If your gcc version is older than 5 (you can run ```gcc --version``` to find out), then append '-gcc4.8' to the package name.
+For example, run `conda install -c caffe2 caffe2-gcc4.8` instead of what's below.
+(The command you run should always start with `conda install -c caffe2`)

 If you do not have a GPU:

 ```bash